Mahasweta-usc/NLP4GOV/README.md

 The repository is a joint effort led by <INSERT Labs/Organizations involved>.
 We present an extensive, curated collection of  functionalities and tasks in natural language processing, adapted to aid collective action research at scale.

-Our Github currently hosts 5 (more soon!) versatile end to end applications to process raw policy corpus and extract meaningful features for research and analysis.
+Our Github currently hosts 5 (more soon!) versatile end to end applications.
+Each of these can be used alone or in combinations to process raw policy corpus and extract meaningful information and measurements for research and analysis.
 Examples include but not limited to:

 * **Identify community players, strength of regulation and interactions:** Preprocess documents > Extract ABDICO components > Network Analysis
 * **Policy diffusion/adaption over time:** Preprocess policy documents > Compare policies with interviews/conversations